-The mask order for all Massachusetts K-12 public schools and licensed childcare providers was lifted February 28th, 2022.
+The mask order for all Massachusetts K-12 public schools and licensed childcare providers was lifted on February 28th, 2022.
 The Department of Elementary and Secondary Education (DESE) and the Department of Early Education and Care first announced this change in policy on February 9th.
 Masking in schools is now a community choice across the Commonwealth, with school districts capable of establishing their own local requirements.

-In February, the CDC also lifted the mask mandate for K-12 transportation, announcing that people are no longer required to wear masks when riding in “buses or vans operated by public private school systems, including early care and education/child care programs.”
+In February 2022, the CDC also lifted the mask mandate for K-12 transportation, announcing that people are no longer required to wear masks when riding in “buses or vans operated by public private school systems, including early care and education/child care programs.”
 The choice to require students to wear masks on school buses and other forms of transportation remains up to the discretion of local school systems.